 Royal Dutch Shell Plc (RDSA), Exxon Mobil Corp.
-(XOM), Chevron Corp.
-(CVX), Total SA (FP) and Eni SpA (ENI) run joint ventures with the state-owned Nigerian National Petroleum Corp. that pump more than 90 percent of the country’s oil.
+(XOM:US), Chevron Corp.
+(CVX:US), Total SA (FP) and Eni SpA (ENI) run joint ventures with the state-owned Nigerian National Petroleum Corp. that pump more than 90 percent of the country’s oil.

 At the end of three days of debate yesterday, the lawmakers referred the bill to five committees including those for oil, gas, judiciary and petroleum upstream and downstream for their input.
 After that a public hearing is to follow.

 Under the 1999 constitution that ended more than 15 years of military rule, oil states receive 13 percent of revenue from crude exports before the remainder is shared among Nigeria’s 36 states.